Have you ever wondered, when North American women took over the world of marketing?

 Also in the 1970´s car racing and motor show visitors admired the feminine appearance of American women (above, bottom left and middle).
 The same time advertisement of an European auto maker did associate the product with a very small-chested girl (bottom right).
 The marketing mistakes in the 60s and 70s struck heavily on foreign car manufacturers, while US companies ruled and grew the car market.

 In the 1970’s many foreign women were embarrassed, when they visited US races.
-North American grid girls had not only pronouncedly female bodies, but also superior social skills.
-Understandably, both customers and media gave all their attention to the US girls.
+North American grid girls had not only pronouncedly feminine bodies, but also superior social skills.
+Understandably, both customers and media gave their attention to the US girls.

-A foreign woman was obviously embarrassed in a sudden social situation with US women in the 1970’s auto show.
+A foreign woman was obviously embarrassed in a sudden social situation with US women in the 1970’s car show.